 Landlords are not allowed to question applicants about a disability or illness, or ask to see medical records.
-Even if it is obvious that you are disabled -- for example, you use a wheelchair or wear a hearing aid -- it is nevertheless illegal to inquire how severely you are disabled.
+Even if it is obvious that you are disabled—for example, you use a wheelchair or wear a hearing aid—it is nevertheless illegal for the landlord to ask for more information about the disability, including how severely you are disabled.

 Does your landlord's duty to accommodate disabled tenants mean that you can expect every rule and procedure to be changed at your request?
 No. Although landlords are expected to accommodate "reasonable" requests, they need not undertake changes that would seriously impair their ability to run their business.
 For example, if an applicant who uses crutches prefers the third-story apartment in a walk-up building to the one on the ground floor, the landlord does not have to rip the building apart to install an elevator.
 That expense would be unreasonable.

-Landlords must allow disabled tenants to make reasonable modifications to their living unit or common areas at their expense, if needed for the person to comfortably and safely live in the unit.
-(42 U.S.C. § 3604(f)(3)(A).)
+Landlords must allow disabled tenants to make reasonable modifications to their living unit or common areas at their expense, if needed for the person to comfortably and safely live in the unit (see 42 U.S.C. § 3604(f)(3)(A)).
 You have the right to modify your living space to the extent necessary to make the space safe and comfortable, as long as the modifications will not make the unit unacceptable to the next tenant, or if you agree and are financially able to undo the modification when you leave.

 Examples of modifications undertaken by a disabled tenant include:

 Landlords are entitled to ask for proof that the accommodation or modification you have requested will address your needs.
-For some disabilities -- for example, installing a ramp to accommodate a wheelchair -- the solutions are obvious.
-But other disabilities, especially mental ones, are not obvious, and their accommodation isn't either -- for example, removing doors to accommodate a person who is fearful of closed spaces.
+For some disabilities—for example, installing a ramp to accommodate a wheelchair—the solutions are obvious.
+But other disabilities, especially mental ones, are not obvious, and the accommodation isn't either—for example, removing doors to accommodate a person who is fearful of closed spaces.
 Without some proof, your landlord has no way of knowing whether your request is legitimate or a ruse to obtain special treatment.

 If you want a specific accommodation or modification and your disability is not obvious (or if you anticipate an argument with your landlord regarding the necessity of what you have proposed), have your proof ready before you make your request.
-Ask your physician or therapist for a letter attesting that you need what are asking for and that it will meet your needs.
-To protect your privacy, carefully explain to the physician or other writer that he need not explain the disability; he need only certify that the changes you would like are appropriate to your situation.
+Ask your physician or therapist for a letter attesting that you need what you are asking for and that it will meet your needs.
+To protect your privacy, carefully explain to the physician or other writer that it is not necessary to explain the disability; it is only necessary to certify that the changes you would like are appropriate to your situation.